zulip/zulip/docs/translating/internationalization.md

 ## Key details about human language

-There's a few critical details about human language that are important to understand when implementing an internationalized application:
+There are a few critical details about human language that are important to understand when implementing an internationalized application:

 * **Punctuation** varies between languages (e.g. Japanese doesn't use